Green-Software-Foundation/patterns/docs/catalog/cloud/scale-down-kubernetes-workloads.md

 Regarding the SCI equation. scaling down the pods to zero will impact:

-- `E`: The goal is to "reduce demand", aka the number of pods running out of office hours, which reduces overall application consumed Power.
+- `E`: The goal is to "reduce demand", aka the number of pods running out of office hours, which reduces overall consumed power by the application.

 ## Assumptions